grusso98/RAGademic/README.md

 - the openai api key is needed if you use gpt for chatting and/or openai embeddings.
 - embedder_type can be **huggingface** or **openai** or **local** which uses chroma built in vectorizer.
 - the huggingface embedding is obtained through API but it could be done locally too.
-- when using Gemma, provide the size of the model you pulled.
+- when using Gemma3, provide the size of the model you pulled.

 ### 3. Load your PDF
 Load PDFs